zhouzypaul/zhouzypaul.github.io/index.md

 I'm Zhiyuan; my friends call me Paul.
 I'm an AI researcher and ML engineer.

 Currently, I'm a rising senior at Brown University studying Applied Math and Computer Science.
 I spend a lot of time doing research on Reinforcement Learning (RL), and I'm fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael Littman](https://www.littmania.com) under Brown's [Big AI Initiative](http://bigai.cs.brown.edu).
+Checkout my [research page](/_pages/research.md) for more information.

 Outside of this, I like to jam on my guitar, play badminton, and watch standups and movies.

-If you'd like to get in contact with me, simple email me at [zhouzy@brown.edu](mailto:zhouzy@brown.edu).
+If you'd like to get in contact with me, simply email me at [zhouzy@brown.edu](mailto:zhouzy@brown.edu).

 ## Recent News
 last updated: June 7th, 2022